ytrevor81/DB-Editor/README.md

 <h1>Step 2</h1>

-All of the SQLite tables in the selected database file should appear in the list display.
+All of the SQLite tables from your selected database file will appear in the list display.
 In this mode, you can: rename any table with no alterations to data within the table, delete any table, and create tables and add them to your current database file.

 If you want to change database files, click the "Close DB" button and repeat Step 1.
 If you want to view and edit information within a table, click the "Show Data" button.